 Non-operative treatments may include:

 - Comfort shoes with a stiff sole and a rocker-bottom contour to disperse the force more evenly past the ankle

 - An ankle brace to limit ankle motion

 - Cushioned shock absorbing orthotic.
 A soft, shock-absorbing orthotic may help to dissipate some of the force that would normally go through the ankle with each step.

 - Cane used in the opposite hand to decrease the force that is loaded through the ankle joint with each step.

-- Physiotherapy or home exercise programs.
+- Physical therapy and/or a home exercise programs.
 Exercises designed to keep the joints of the hindfoot moving and the muscles that control the ankle strong can be helpful.